-Expert groups are groups of scientists who work together to advance scientific understanding and management of marine systems.
-They achieve this by tackling fundamental and applied scientific questions and developing analyses that underpin state-of-the-art advice on meeting conservation, management and sustainability goals.
+Scientists in our expert groups work together to advance scientific understanding and management of marine systems.
+They achieve this by tackling fundamental and applied scientific questions and developing analyses that underpin ICES advice on meeting conservation, management and sustainability goals.

 Topics addressed by expert groups span all the ICES science priorities: